top of page

 office decisions

-Rising insurance costs, limited access, and long wait times — especially for behavioral health — have pushed employers to look beyond traditional insurance-only models.
+Rising insurance costs, limited access, and long wait times—especially for behavioral health—have pushed employers to look beyond traditional insurance-only models.
+Concierge medicine offers:

 • Faster access to care